telerik/kendo-ui-core/docs/aspnet-mvc/helpers/datetimepicker/overview.md

 ## Troubleshooting

 ### Display [DateTimeOffset](http://msdn.microsoft.com/en-us/library/system.datetimeoffset.aspx) value in widget
-The DateTimePicker widget supports only DateTime structure.
-You will need to convert DateTimeOffset into DatePicker in order to show date and time correctly.
+The DateTimePicker widget supports only DateTime structures.
+You will need to convert DateTimeOffset to DateTime in order to show date and time correctly.

 ### Client Validation Fails with Invalid Date
 By default ASP.NET MVC project uses jQuery validate framework, which does not provide support for internationalized dates.